 Loading the Sounds

 Start with a new blank project.
 Now go to the BROWSER and under Places select the disk your transferred the tutorial files folder to.
 Navigate inside the ‘Cycle Kit Tutorial Files’ folder inside you’ll see a folder called ‘Chopped Drums’ – single tap to select it.
 Now hold down SHIFT and select LOAD ALL.
 All the samples inside the ‘Chopped Drums’ folder are now loaded into your current project.
-Go to MAIN and hit the folder icon at the top centre of the page to view the PROJECT panel:
+Go to MENU > PROJECT to view the PROJECT panel: